daixiongming/inversek/README.md

 # inversek

-This program animates a little robot arm using cyclic coordinate descent.
-Many thanks to Ryan Juckett (http://www.ryanjuckett.com) who has some great explanations of IK algorithms on his website!
+This program animates a little robot arm using inverse kinematic, namelic the cyclic coordinate descent algorithm.
+Many thanks to Ryan Juckett
+(http://www.ryanjuckett.com) who has some great explanations of IK algorithms on his website!

 The demo uses Box2D for physics, libgdx for maths and plain Java AWT for rendering.